...

 Choose a Suitable Cutting Fluids

-Choosing the appropriate cutting fluids (coolant or lubricant) for stainless steel CNC machining helps to mitigate heat and friction during the operation.
+Choosing the appropriate cutting fluids (coolant or lubricant) for CNC machining stainless steel helps to mitigate heat and friction during the operation.
 The suitable cutting fluids protect the machining tools from excessive wear and tear.
 This enhances the stainless steel parts’ surface finish.

 At the same time, it reduces overheating or work-hardening problems and ensures smooth chip evacuation.
 Generally, machining experts recommend using soluble oils or semi-synthetic fluids for high-speed machining operations.